-- All fixtures on site (WCs, urinals, showers and kitchen and lavatory faucets) should be low-flow fixtures 10 points - Establish an effective monitoring systems like SCADA as well as an Operation and Maintenance Protocol for the various plumbing and water treatment systems (both centralized as well as decentralized) on site - 20 points
+- All fixtures on site (WCs, urinals, showers and kitchen and lavatory faucets) should be low-flow fixtures 15 points - Remote monitoring, Operation and Maintenance 45 points - Establish a remote monitoring and control system for the entire plumbing network (systems like SCADA) - 20 points - Periodic water auditing (every year) to be carried out 15 points - Establish an Operation and Maintenance Protocol for the various plumbing and water treatment systems (both centralized as well as decentralized) on site 10 points

-Calculation Example for Water Calculator (Resource Impact Section) The impact on municipal water supply/ ground water resource is based on two parameters the water demand on the campus and the water supply on site by treating waste water and through rain water harvesting.
+Calculation Example for Water Calculator (Self-Sufficiency Appraisal)

+The impact on municipal water supply/ ground water resource is based on two parameters the water demand on the campus and the water supply on site by treating waste water and through rain water harvesting.
 Consider the following example to calculate the net resource impact on municipal water supply/ ground water source.
 The sample large development has 60 faculty residential blocks (G+2, building A), 18 hostel blocks (G+8, building B) and 6 administrative blocks (G+2, building C).
 The attached image is the plan of the sample large development.
 The site is located in composite climate.